terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-08-26-PrivacySupreme.md

 [The Internet Freedom Foundation](https://internetfreedom.in/donate/) was celebrating six years of the Indian right to privacy judgment in their flagship event "Privacy Supreme" on the 24th of August (this past Thursday).
 Since I was in Delhi and am researching on the topic of semiotics/language of law, I went there to attend and see what insights I could gain for future readings in an area of interest.

-While the initial few thoughts below are more or less a summation of the learned panellists at IFF's event, some of my own thoughts occasionally interweave.
-I try to contain them towards the end of the session summaries and as separate sections.
+Since I write here summing up the thoughts of the speakers at the event, this is a summary and comments with the latter being provided by me and indicated as such or contained in separate sections.

 ## Table of Contents: